-- BEREC workshop on M2M External workshop in Q2/2015
+BEREC workshop to discuss information collected and preliminary findings on M2M

-- BEREC Report on M2M Adoption in P4/2015
+External workshop in Q2/2015

-- BEREC input to the European Commission Expert Group (EG) 3 on Smart Grids (as needed)
+- BEREC Report on M2M - Adoption in P4/2015 - BEREC input to the European Commission Expert Group (EG) 3 on Smart Grids (as needed) - 3.2.7 Cross-border regulatory cooperation within the scope of Art.
+28 (2) of the Universal Service Directive

-3.2.7 Cross-border regulatory cooperation within the scope of Art.
-28 (2) of the Universal Service Directive relevant NRAs in cases of fraud and misuse, BEREC will continue to monitor the process by reviewing the experience obtained as a result of representative incidents, through a series of meetings/workshops as needed (which may involve the participation of third parties such as operators or Europol).
+Following approval of the "Article 28 (2) USD: BEREC Guidance Paper", which outlined the BEREC process for cross-border regulatory cooperation in intervention by regulators or other relevant NRAs in cases of fraud and misuse, BEREC will continue to monitor the process by reviewing the experience obtained as a result of representative incidents, through a series of meetings/workshops as needed (which may involve the participation of third parties such as operators or Europol).